COMPUTER SCIENCE (30424)

 In both cases the exam consists of multiple-choice questions and computer exercises.

 - Excel 2016 for Windows in English, with regional options and formats set to English (US)

 - Python 3.7.x with IDLE

 N.B.
-The exam takes place on several shifts during the same day (the classroom and exact time are revealed the day before the exam).
-The assigned shift cannot be changed.
-In case of serious and verifiable reasons, it is necessary to communicate these to the SEDIN office before the closing date for registration.
+The exam takes place on several shifts during the same day (the classroom and exact time are communicated the day before the exam).
+The shift that has been assigned cannot be changed.
+In case of serious and verifiable reasons, it is necessary to report them to the SEDIN office before the closing date for registration.

 The detailed program for partial exams and general exams is available on Blackboard.

 It is possible to register for the Computer science exam (second partial or general) only after obtaining, by the deadlines set, a basic ICT certification among those accepted.